About Our Programs

 $14.00 per student (Minimum payment: $294)

 When did a child’s day begin in the mid-1800s?
 This interactive program is an immersive experience for students to compare their lives today and the lives of rural Santa Clara County children of the 1870s.
-Students do laundry in an 1860s washing machine, milk a cow, gather eggs and grind coffee beans for breakfast at the Umbarger House.
+Students do laundry in an 1860s wash tub, milk a cow, gather eggs and grind coffee beans for breakfast at the Umbarger House.
 They also get to mind their manners, read from a 19th-century primer, practice writing on slates, and explore the Santa Ana One-Room Schoolhouse.

 Historic Transportation Experience (Grades 1-3)